 How do I apply to PICH?

 Entry to PICH is via an application process, applicants must the online application form.
-Applications for the programme usually are open from during July.
+Applications for the programme OPEN NOW! until 30th September 2023

 Who can apply?

 Anyone!
 The course is aimed at paediatric or GP trainee, or First Five GPs in the London Deanery.
 It is designed for senior trainees – ideally ST5 or above for paediatrics, or GPST2 and above .
 Applications will be considered from anyone – including allied health professionals, parents, pharmacists so please do apply.
 We will consider applications from outside of London as the virtual post-covid world makes this possible.